seandjones92/.emacs.d/README.md

 with lots of files.
 Think `ls -al | grep -E <expression>`.

     (defun dired-show-only (regexp)
-      "Only show files matching the regexp."
+      "Display files in the current directory that match the given regular expression."
       (interactive "sFiles to show (regexp): ")
       (dired-mark-files-regexp regexp)
       (dired-toggle-marks)